Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 Curious?
 Here’s how the rise of beer here looks in real life:

-- Many focus on organic, local, or even wild-foraged ingredients.
+- Many French microbreweries focus on organic, local, or even wild-foraged ingredients.
 Look for the EU Organic Leaf if you want to try beer that’s all about the land (more on organic craft beer in France).

 Finding Authentic Craft Beer Experiences

-I learned pretty quick: not every tap that claims "craft" truly is.
+I learned pretty quickly: not every tap that claims “craft” truly is.
 The best stuff is often in the places you’d least expect—the back of a wine cave, a market stall packed with baguettes, or a bottle shop so tiny you almost walk past it.
 Here’s what I look for when chasing the real thing:

 - Bartenders who can talk hops or saisons without blinking.